rusq/slackdump/README.rst

 Using Custom Logger
 -------------------
 Slackdump uses a simple `rusq/dlog`_ as a default logger (it is a wrapper around the standard logger that adds `Debug*` functions).

+If you want to use the same default logger that Slackdump uses in your application, it is available as ``logger.Default``.

-Of course, everyone has their own favourite logger that is better than other miserable loggers.
-Please read below for instructions on your favourite logger.
+No doubts that everyone has their own favourite logger that is better than other miserable loggers.
+Please read below for instructions on plugging your favourite logger.

 Logrus
 ~~~~~~